humphrey362/Portfolio/README.md

 **- ✅ Data Handling.**
 Skilled in managing large datasets to extract insights and support informed decision-making.

+**- ✅ Data Visualization.**
+Experienced in creating interactive dashboards using Power BI to drive business insightst and decision-making.

+**- ✅ Data Visualization.**
+Proficient in designing and optimizing data models in Power BI, including creating relationships, using DAX, and optimizing performance for efficient reporting.

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECT